RatScanner/RatScanner/README.md

 Rat Scanner allows you to scan items in the game and provides you with data about items (average price, value per slot, ...).

-The information is taken from a [third-party API][tarkov-tools] which takes the data directly from the game.
+The information is taken from a [third-party API][tarkov-dev] which takes the data directly from the game.

 <br/>